nguyentruongky/FirebaseChat/README.md

 [Ep5](https://www.youtube.com/watch?v=b1vrjt7Nvb0&list=PL0dzCUj1L5JEfHqwjBV0XFb9qx9cGXwkq&index=5): Upload user images to Firebase Storage.

+The UIImagePickerController returns some types of images, remember 2 of them: `UIImagePickerControllerEditedImage` and `UIImagePickerControllerOriginalImage`

+	if let editedImage = info["UIImagePickerControllerEditedImage"] as?
+UIImage {
+        selectedImage = editedImage
+    }
+    else if let originalImage = info["UIImagePickerControllerOriginalImage"] as?
+UIImage  {
+        selectedImage = originalImage
+    }

 Something Brian didn't mention to, I found it when I worked.

 - Permission to access photo gallery: You will have a crash with no reason, maybe it happens only in Swift 3.
 Let's add some lines into `Info.plist` file.